Course Outline

 Goals

-To gain knowledge about requirements management activities and their typical outputs.
+To gain knowledge of requirements management activities and their typical outputs.

-To learn effective techniques for gathering requirements from diverse sources, including the business model.
+To learn effective methods for gathering requirements from various sources, including the business model.

-To understand how to document requirements, including through modeling.
+To understand how to document requirements, including through the use of models.

-To master the principles of creating a requirements architecture and repository.
+To study the principles of creating a requirements architecture and repository.

-To develop the skills needed to specify and model requirements and solutions using recognized methodologies and notations.
+To acquire skills in specifying and modeling requirements and solutions using recognized methodologies and notations.

 Advantages

-Training delivered by an expert with extensive experience in the IT industry and deep knowledge of IT processes for government.
+Training provided by an expert with extensive experience in the IT industry, offering deep insights into IT processes for government applications.

-Utilization of tools commonly used in requirements engineering, providing hands-on experience with essential functionalities.
+Utilization of tools commonly used in requirements engineering, providing hands-on experience with their basic functionalities.

-Opportunity to apply learned skills during the training sessions.
+Opportunity to apply the learned knowledge immediately during the training sessions.

-Upon completion, participants will receive a self-developed template for the requirements management process, which can serve as a reference or guideline for their professional tasks.
+Participants will receive a self-developed template for the requirements management process, which can serve as a template or guideline for their professional tasks within government agencies.

-Testers, quality assurance (QA) professionals, and those responsible for ensuring the quality of information systems and software.
+Testers, quality assurance (QA) professionals, and individuals tasked with ensuring the quality of information systems and software within government organizations.

 Testimonials (2)